 Nope!
 There is no need to soak your potatoes before cooking them.
-Just be sure to thoroughly scrub the skin (since we're going to be eating it) and rinse the starch off before boiling.
+Just be sure to thoroughly scrub the skin and rinse the starch off before boiling.

-- 2 pounds red-skinned potatoes scrubbed and cubed
+- 2 pounds red potatoes scrubbed and cut into 1-inch cubes

 - 2 cloves garlic minced

 - 1 teaspoon + ½-1 tablespoon kosher salt divided